-That's right, slave-Jude (vs. 1), James (1:1) and Paul (Romans 1:1) also call themselves slaves of Jesus Christ.
+1 That is right, "slave"-Jude (vs. 1), James (1:1) and Paul (Romans 1:1) also call themselves slaves of Jesus Christ.

-The verb here suggests receiving something by lot or appointment; in this case the source would be God's will: this faith is something God apportioned to them.
+2 The verb here suggests receiving something by lot or appointment; in this case the source would be God's will: this faith is something God apportioned to them.

-That's right, faith in Christ's righteousness: 1) that Jesus was righteous, not dving for any wrongdoing of His own; 2) that being intrinsically righteous He can impart His righteousness to us.
+3 That is right, faith in Christ's righteousness: 1) that Jesus was righteous, not dying for any wrongdoing of His own; 2) that being intrinsically righteous He can impart His righteousness to us.

-[&]quot;God and Savior" refer to a single person, the Son.
+4 "God and Savior" refer to a single person, the Son.

-6 'Multiplied'-not just a little, lots.
+5 "Multiplied"-not just a little, lots.
 In his first letter Peter ended the salutation here, but now he fleshes out the means.

-As our genuine knowledge of God grows, so the amount or degree of grace and peace we receive also grows.
+6 As our genuine knowledge of God grows, so the amount or degree of grace and peace we receive also grows.

-8 Here the reference is to two persons, Father and Son-however, the grammar could be taken to indicate a single person, in which case I would render 'of God, even our Lord Jesus' (or 'Jesus our Lord').
+7 Here the reference is to two persons, Father and Son-although the grammar could be taken to indicate a single person, in which case I would render 'of God, even our Lord Jesus' (or 'Jesus our Lord').
+But looking at the next verse, "His divine power" refers to the Father, because "the One who called" refers to the Son.

-9 Again, we only appropriate the complete provision for 'life and godliness' to the degree that we grow in our genuine knowledge of God.
+8 Again, we only appropriate the complete provision for "life and godliness" to the degree that we grow in our genuine knowledge of God.
 As Creator He made everything upon which life depends, including life itself, but our understanding of and appreciation for His provision is measured by our relationship with Him.

-10 I take it that Peter is saying that it is the glory and moral excellence of Christ that attracts us, but there is the extraordinary promise that we can share in those qualities, as he spells out in verse 4.
+9 I take it that Peter is saying that it is the glory and moral excellence of Christ that attracts us, but there is the extraordinary promise that we can share in those qualities, as he spells out in verse 4.
+Instead of "by glory", perhaps 19% of the Greek manuscripts have 'by His own glory' (as in NIV, NASB, LB, TEV, etc.).

-"Which' is plural and presumably refers back to 'glory and excellence'.
+$^{^{\}rm 10}$ "Which" is plural and presumably refers back to "glory and excellence".

-12 The promises-but of course we have to appropriate them.
+11 The promises-but of course we have to appropriate them.

-There is no definite article with 'divine nature'; 'become' indicates a process-the more like Christ we become, the more divine will our nature be.
+12 There is no definite article with "divine nature"; "become" indicates a process-the more like Christ we become, the more divine will our nature be.

-At times Peter's syntax seems to be almost as convoluted as Paul's; the first four verses form a single sentence.
+13 At times Peter's syntax seems to be almost as convoluted as Paul's; the first four verses form a single sentence.
 The precise interrelationship of the dependent clauses is not transparent.
 The notes above give my understanding of Peter's intent.
 It is the inordinate desire (lust) for anything in this world that leads to depravity.
 The proper amount of food, drink, pleasure, money, power or whatever is a good thing.
-It's when people want more that they get into trouble.
+It is when people want more that they get into trouble.

-15 Here Peter emphasizes human responsibility, heavily.
+14 Here Peter emphasizes human responsibility, heavily.

-16 The word used here can refer to excellence in any area, but in this context the emphasis is presumably on moral excellence.
+15 The word used here can refer to excellence in any area, but in this context the emphasis is presumably on moral excellence

-17 Do these qualities have to be added in this sequence, or can we tackle them in any order, or even all at once?
+16 Do these qualities have to be added in this sequence, or can we tackle them in any order, or even all at once?
 If this sequence must be followed I don't understand how it works.
 I believe spiritual growth moves in an upward spiral; the Holy Spirit makes the rounds of all areas, progressively increasing the level of excellence, or Christ-likeness.
-I take this to be the point of the 'increasing' in verse 8.
+I take this to be the point of the "increasing" in verse 8.